VinaCapital Vietnam Opportunity Fund : Transaction in Own Shares | MarketScreener

 Transaction in Own Shares

-- 275,000 ordinary shares of USD0.01 each in the capital of the Company designated as US Dollar shares (“US Dollar Shares”) at a price of GBP3.5027 per share.
+- 100,000 ordinary shares of USD0.01 each in the capital of the Company designated as US Dollar shares (“US Dollar Shares”) at a price of GBP3.451 per share.

 These shares will be held as treasury shares.